 Canoeing and Kayaking

 Round up the family or a few friends and enjoy a pick-up game of basketball or volleyball.
 No matter what your favorite activity, we have the perfect location for you.
-A softball diamond, basketball, tennis and volleyball courts are located near the pool area.
+A softball diamond, basketball, and volleyball courts are located near the pool area.

 Explore the rich cultural and natural heritage of the Downriver/Lake Erie shore region through exhibits and interpretive programs at the Marshlands Museum and Nature Center.
 The history of waterfowl hunting is brought to life with artifacts and photos featuring all phases from boats to decoys.